umams2002/datafun-02-functions/README.md

 Clone your new repo down to your machine.

-## Task 3 - Read/Run The Examples
+## Task 3 - Open the Project Locally

-Read and run each Python file in VS Code.
+Open the project in VS Code.

-Use the examples provided and your textbook to understand a variety of functions.